deviaze/canvas-getter/README.md

    5. replace config values the relevant info, including your classes' classids and the paths you want to save your new files to.
    6. open any cli and run the binary; it should provide some output of success/errors/downloads

+### autorun:
+1. minimizes to the system tray and runs in the background, and runs canvas-getter every hour.
-autorun doesn't give feedback when downloading filesatm; run canvas-getter.exe or canvas-getter-linux in cli to see downloads & feedback in output.
+2. doesn't give feedback when downloading files atm; you can run canvas-getter.exe or canvas-getter-linux in cli to see downloads & feedback in output.
-### lastly, pls dont publish your api key on the internet and pls and don't commit your real config file

 ## Building
 bundle main.luau with darklua with provided config; then compile to binary with `lune build`